The Great Erosion of Financial Security

 In addition, the share of single versus two parent households with children under 18 has risen from 7% in the 1950’s to 31% today (the highest in the world).
 While many families have two incomes, which often helps with managing risk, the reality today is that with the high cost of housing, healthcare, and other basic necessities, two incomes are often a necessity rather than a luxury.

-Whether a family has two incomes or not, the foundation of a family’s financial security can be wiped away by unemployment or the death or disability of a breadwinner, which is why every state in the U.S. provides unemployment insurance, and life and long-term disability insurance are among the most wanted and provided employer benefits
+Whether a family has two incomes or not, the foundation of a family’s financial security can be devastated by unemployment or the death or disability of a breadwinner, which is why every state in the U.S. provides unemployment insurance, and life and long-term disability insurance are among the most wanted and provided employer benefits.

 But this foundation can equally be whisked away by a child’s disability or illness.
 The following story illustrates the point:2